DevoInc/python-utils/docs/faker/shellcli.md

   --address TEXT               address to send.
   --port TEXT                  Port to send.
   --tag TEXT                   Tag from Devo.
-  --file_name TEXT             File name to store events.
-If file name exist
-                               will only store the events in a file.
-Can be used with batch mode to set the file where store the batch events

   --simulation                 Set as simulation.
 Shows the event in the
                                console, but do not send it